Abigail

 Memorial Senior High School

 At a young age, my family was exposed to the reality of one of our world’s most well-known “unknowns”: cancer.
-Now, it is my recollection of this heart-wrenching mystery and doubt that drives my calling to impact the world through medical research and innovation.
-Growing up quickly alongside a close family member as she battled cancer, I began to accumulate interest in the field of medicine and its miraculous healing properties.
+Now, it is my recollection of this heart-wrenching mystery and doubt that drives my calling to impact the world through medicine.
+Growing up quickly alongside a close family member as she battled cancer, I began to accumulate curiosity in the field of medicine and its miraculous healing properties.
 From grappling with the concept of chemotherapy to deciphering my fascination with cold cap therapy, I certainly got a peek into the world of possibility engendered by medicine.
 Although I did not fully grasp the idea of cancer and appreciate my family’s fortune in the recovery until later in my life, the idea of such a devastating health condition having only an uncertain solution rather than a definite cure surely further awakened the empathetic problem-solver within me.
+This personal encounter was the first to inspire me towards a future in medicine, but since this young age, countless other experiences have continued to pique my interest in not only medicine but also countless interconnected public health issues.

 Major: